Bachelor of Computer Information Systems

 - Have a minimum grade of C- in all Courses

 BCIS students interested in pursuing Co-op must meet the following eligibility requirements:

 - Submit a Co-op Application to Career Services; and

 - Have a minimum GPA of 2.3 at the time of application; and

 - Have successfully completed the following course requirements:

 By starting to plan now, you can be financially prepared for your work terms.
 Expenses may include:

 - Both the Orientation to Co-operative Education course and the mandatory and Co-op work terms are non-credit courses and have fees attached to them.
-See the 2017/18 Fee Schedule for more information.
+See the 2019/20 Tuition and Fee Schedules for more information.

 - You will be responsible for your own transportation to and from the work site.
 Many work terms require the use of a vehicle.

 - If you accept a work term position outside of Calgary, you will be responsible for relocation and living expenses in that location unless otherwise specified by the employer.